Social Work MA

 CASS is the centre for applied social science research at the University and you may find opportunities to collaborate with the academic team.

-Placements are an essential part of your masters degree in social work.
-You will spend a total of 170 days on practice placements, arranged by our Practice Learning Coordinator.
-There is in-depth preparation before the placements and you will be supported and supervised by an assigned practice educator.
+Placements are an essential part of this social work master's degree.
+You'll spend a total of 170 days on practice placements, arranged by our Practice Learning Coordinator.
+There is in-depth preparation before the placements and you'll be supported and supervised by an assigned practice educator.

 The University fully supported me in trying to fulfil my career expectations.